-We have years of experience optimising Workstations for SOLIDWORKS for our customers.
-Using this knowledge, we have identified key characteristics to aid with performance levels.
-We are going to share our findings with you to help you get the most from your next SOLIDWORKS solution.
+We have identified how to optimise performance levels of crucial SOLIDWORKS tasks.
+In this article, we discuss how you can get the most from your next SOLIDWORKS Workstation.
 So let’s jump into what you need to know.

-Processors with many cores are in fashion nowadays.
-These processors typically contain a greater number of cores and threads on a single chip.
-What people often do not realise is that because of the way SOLIDWORKS operates, it generally runs better on a workstation with a lower number of fast cores.
+Processors with many Cores and Threads have become very popular over the last few years.
+For the right users, this can be fantastic however, SOLIDWORKS is largely single-threaded, meaning it generally runs better on a Workstation with fewer fast cores.
 We highly recommend the latest AMD Rzyen and Intel Core processor ranges to our customers using SOLIDWORKS for modelling due to their exceptionally high clock speeds.

-On the other hand, other tasks within SOLIDWORKS such as rendering or simulations, use a higher number of cores.
-If you use these types of functions regularly, you may be interested in a more expensive multi-core processor options such as AMD Ryzen Threadripper or Intel X-Core.
-These solutions are exceptionally well balanced, capable of performing both single-threaded and multi-core workflows effectively.
+On the other hand, tasks other than 3D modelling within SOLIDWORKS, such as rendering, analysis and simulations, use many more cores.
+If you regularly perform these types of tasks, you may be interested in multi-core processor options such as AMD Ryzen Threadripper or Intel Core-X. These solutions are exceptionally well balanced, capable of performing both single-threaded and multi-threaded workflows effectively.

 It is crucial to find the right amount of Random Access Memory (RAM) for you.
 Data usage grows larger as your projects incorporate more parts and features.
-To deal with the vast amount of data that comes with your model’s design, you need a large capacity of RAM and tasks such as simulation may also require even more memory.
+Well optimised SOLIDWORKS Workstations need to have enough RAM to load your entire project into memory.
+By not doing so, your system will start saving data back to your slower storage drive to compensate, which dramatically reduces performance.
+Keep in mind that tasks such as simulation may also require even more memory.

-To efficiently perform complicated calculations, your system needs to access large data sets quickly.
-When your workstation suffers from a memory shortage, it resorts to loading & saving data to and from much slower hard drives.
-To avoid performance issues due to insufficient memory, we highly recommend configuring SOLIDWORKS workstations with at least 16-32GB for general users and 64GB for extensive projects.
+To avoid performance issues due to insufficient memory, we highly recommend configuring SOLIDWORKS workstations with at least 16-32GB for general users and 64GB+ for extensive projects.

-Deciding which graphic card is right for you is important as well.
-Should you go for a professional NVIDIA Quadro or AMD Radeon Pro WX graphics?
-Yes, complicated tasks like RealView, Wire Frame View and Relative View require more refined graphics.
-‘Gaming’ graphic cards (like Nvidia Geforce or AMD Radeon) work, however, they will likely cause graphical glitches and make some features of the application such as Realview Graphics inaccessible.
+Deciding which graphic card is right for you is also essential.
+Should you go for a professional NVIDIA Quadro RTX or AMD Radeon Pro graphics card?
+Professional graphics cards are highly optimised to work with SOLIDWORKS, and certain features will only run on them.
+‘Gaming’ graphic cards (like NVIDIA GeForce RTX or AMD Radeon RX work, however, they will likely cause graphical glitches and make some features of the application such as Realview Graphics inaccessible.

-NVIDIA Quadro and AMD Radeon Pro WX are great graphics card options for SOLIDWORKS users.
+NVIDIA Quadro RTX and AMD Radeon Pro are great graphics card options for SOLIDWORKS users.
 These graphics cards have high capacity onboard memory, and they run off of drivers specifically optimised for SOLIDWORKS.
-Dassault Systemes® fully ISV (Independent System Vendor) certify these graphics options to guarantee strong performance and high levels of stability within SOLIDWORKS.
+Dassault Systèmes fully ISV (Independent System Vendor) certify these graphics options to guarantee strong performance and high levels of stability within SOLIDWORKS.

-We recommend our customers install their operating system, applications and project files on to a NVMe SSD to maximise performance.
+We recommend our customers install their operating system, applications and project files onto an NVMe SSD to maximise performance.
 The fantastic read and write capabilities of these drives offer users the very best performance available today.
-If costs are a bit too high for your budget, then a SATA based SSD will also provide fantastic performance, and a secondary traditional HDD is often used for cheaper bulk storage of project files.
+If costs are a bit too high for your budget, then a SATA based SSD will also provide fantastic performance.
+Finally, if you’re not using an Enterprise PDM server we advise configuring a secondary HDD for cheaper bulk storage of project files.